DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

   -n, --netrc        optional. specify in lieu of username to rely on .netrc for credentials.
   -y, --year=ARG     optional. specify a 4-digit year.
 Default: the current year.
   -v, --verbose      optional. verbose output.
-  -S, --sheet        optional. create a Google Sheet with the data.
+  -S, --sheet        optional. create a Google Sheet + chart with the data.
 Default: emit .csv file.
   -N, --nocache      optional. do not use cached data; retrieve from stats API -h, --help         display this help
 ```